romansko/supnp/README.md

 % make
 ```

 will build a Sparc Solaris version of the binaries without debug support and with default options enabled (see below for options available at configure time).
 Please note: \<cputype\> has to be replaced by a token that fits to your platform and CPU (e.g. "supersparc").

-To build the documentation, assuming all the necessary tools are installed (see section 3):
+To build the documentation, assuming all the necessary tools are installed:

 To generate the HTML documentation: